VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 </div>

 <div class="guideSection" markdown="1">
-<h2><a id="NidhoggStrategy">Strategy</a></h2>
+<h2><a id="Phase3-NidhoggStrategy">Strategy</a></h2>

-For **Dive from Grace**, players will receive a set of debuffs and for the whole mechanic, they will use the following positions:
+<a id="SNidhogg">A quick overview before diving in.
+During **Dive from Grace**, players will receive a set of debuffs and for the whole mechanic, they will use the following positions:
 + <span class="speDebuff">First in Line</span> and <span class="speDebuff">Third in Line</span>: they take position on West, South and East of *Nidhogg* hitbox. ***With <span class="speDebuff">Elusive Jump Target</span> on East facing away from the boss and <span class="speDebuff">Spineshatter Dive Target</span> on West looking at the boss.***
 + <span class="speDebuff">Second in Line</span>: they take position on North East and North West, slightly outside of *Nidhogg* hitbox.
+If they have <span class="speDebuff">Elusive Jump Target</span> and <span class="speDebuff">Spineshatter Dive Target</span>, they must place their tower under each other.

-<span class="speDebuff">Elusive Jump Target</span> and <span class="speDebuff">Spineshatter Dive Target</span> must aim their tower at the opposite side.
-In this example, the sumonner will toward the East to put his tower at *Nidhogg* West side:
+In this example, the Sumonner will look toward the East to put his tower at *Nidhogg* West side, and the Ninja will look toward the West to put his tower under the Scholar:
 <img class="soloImg" src="{{ page.imagePath | append: "inLine.jpg" }}">
 Furthemore, due to <span class="debuff">Fire Resistance Down II</span> timers, the **Darkdragon Dive** towers must be soaked by specific player based of your debuff:
 + 1st towers: by <span class="speDebuff">Third in Line</span> players.
 + 2nd towers: by <span class="speDebuff">First in Line</span> East and West players.